 About the Festival

 A collaboration among several regional arts organizations, the mission of the Small Stones Festival of the Arts is to elevate the practice and appreciation of fine art in the area.
-Held annually in November and organized by a volunteer committee, the festival currently includes juried exhibitions of two-dimensional art forms (including but not limited to photography, painting in various media and collage) and a program of musical performances.
-The goal of the organizers is to gradually expand the festival to include other genres of artistic expression, which may also entail enlarging the festival to multiple venues.
+Held annually in October and organized by a volunteer committee, the festival currently includes juried exhibitions of two-dimensional art forms (including but not limited to photography, painting in various media and collage), a program of musical performances, and a literary track featuring talks and performances.
+The goal of the organizers is to gradually expand the festival to include other genres of artistic expression.

 Established in 1989, Apple Tree Arts’ mission is to enrich the community through the arts, by providing educational, music and theatre arts programs for individuals of all ages.
 We are a vibrant, growing organization that welcomes people all ages!
 Our programming includes parent/child music education and keyboard, outreach preschool music education; musical theater for elementary through high school age youth; improvisation, stage confidence, and playwriting; private music lessons; flute choir, wind ensembles, musical events, adult chorus, and a senior citizen chorus.